SD-WAN Business Benefits: Cost Savings, Security and More!

 Knowing your customer

 All Cisco Meraki Wi-Fi access points are equipped with a Wi-Fi scanning radio which is able to detect mobile devices searching for hotspots to connect to, regardless of whether or not those devices are actually connected to the broadcasting access point.
-By collecting this data of mobiles within a confined area, the system is able to classify users based on three profiles: passersby, casual visitors, and connected visitors.
+By collecting this data on mobiles within a confined area, the system is able to classify users based on three profiles: passersby, casual visitors, and connected visitors.

 So a mobile that passes a Wi-Fi access point briefly is considered a passerby.
-If another mobile lingers past a certain time, it can be considered as a casual visitor.
+If another mobile lingers past a certain time, it can be considered a casual visitor.
 And finally, when a mobile stays put for a long time and logs in to the Wi-Fi network, it can be considered a connected visitor.
 From these classifications, further inferences can be made about the owners of these mobiles such as proximity, engagement, and loyalty.

 If, for example, a restaurant in a mall knows there is an increase in foot traffic (passersby and visitors) at a specific time, it can reasonably surmise that there are people lingering in the vicinity of the shop at that said time.
 Knowing this, a restaurant could offer special deals or open the store earlier to those around the area through an advertisement on the window in order to capture this otherwise unreached foot traffic.